Jim Jordan: Donald Trump

 During Mueller's testimony to two congressional committees on July 24, 2019, Jordan asked Mueller why he never charged Joseph Mifsud with lying to the FBI while George Papadopoulos was charged for lying about Mifsud.
 Jordan said: "Mifsud is the guy who told Papadopoulos [about Russian dirt].
 He was the guy who started it all.
 Yet when the FBI interviews him, he lies three times; you don't charge him."
 Mueller responded, "Well, I can't get into it and it's obvious, I think, that we can't get into charging decisions."

 On October 23, 2019, Jordan and two dozen other Republicans staged a protest that delayed a Trump impeachment inquiry hearing.
 The coordinated action disrupted the United States House Permanent Select Committee on Intelligence where Republican and Democratic congressional members planned to take testimony from Deputy Assistant Secretary of Defense Laura Cooper.
 The group staged a sit-in outside the Sensitive Compartmented Information Facility (SCIF) hearing room.
 Some of the Republicans who participated already had access to the hearings since the members of the House Oversight, Intelligence and Foreign Affairs committees were welcome to attend and ask questions.

 Describing the sit-in, Jordan said, "The members have just had it, and they want to be able to see and represent their constituents and find out what's going on."
 The next day, he said on Fox News, "Adam Schiff is doing this unfair, partisan process in secret and our members finally said, 'Enough'...
 We're so frustrated.
 They reached a boiling point and these guys marched in and said 'we want to know what's going on.'"

 House Homeland Security Committee Chairman Bennie Thompson wrote to the House sergeant-at-arms about Jordan, Representative Bradley Byrne, and others, requesting that he take action regarding their "unprecedented breach of security".
 Senator Lindsey Graham admonished his House colleagues for their tactic, calling them "nuts" for having made a "run on the SCIF".

-As the ranking member of the House Judiciary Committee, during a July 2020 hearing with Attorney General Bill Barr, Jordan presented a video montage that took statements by CNN reporters out of context to create the impression they were characterizing violent protests as "mostly peaceful".
+As the ranking member of the House Judiciary Committee, during a July 2020 hearing with Attorney General Bill Barr, Jordan presented a video montage showing CNN reporters describing violent protests as "mostly peaceful".
+CNN host Jake Tapper claimed that the statements by the CNN reporters in the video shown by Jordan had been taken out of context.